-In addition to 1,350 pages of required reading, lectures, class and online discussion, students are being asked 1) to write an essay, in conversation with Madeleine L’Engle, in which they examine the ways in which family, church and society, past and present, have shaped their ideas about the vocation of an artist; 2) to write a review of the Wainwright and Begbie readings; 3) to read a novel or biography/autobiography of an artist and to write a critical reflection on it; 4) to write up an interview that they conduct with an artist; and 5) in conversation with the work completed in previous assignments, students are to advance an argument on the vocation of an artist, appealing to specific historical, biblical, theological and contemporary perspectives.
+In addition to 1,350 pages of required reading, lectures, class and online discussion, students are being asked 1) to write an essay, in conversation with Madeleine L’Engle OR Anne Lamott, in which they examine the ways in which family, church and society, past and present, have shaped their ideas about the vocation of an artist; 2) to write a review of the readings on theology and the arts; 3) to read a novel or biography/autobiography related to an artist's calling and to write a critical reflection on it; 4) to write up an interview that they conduct with an artist; and 5) in conversation with the work completed in previous assignments, to advance an argument on the vocation of an artist, appealing to specific historical, biblical, theological and contemporary perspectives.

 |Luz ascendente ("Amen of creation")|

-9. The virtues, practices and spiritual disciplines (both individual and communal) of a faithful artist.
+9. The virtues, practices and spiritual disciplines of a faithful artist.

-10. The practical conditions of a flourishing artist + the mission of a believer artist in light of God’s mission in the world.
+10. The mission of a believer artist in light of God’s mission in the world.

 Required Reading (BOOKS):